 You probably don’t have a lot of recurring bills as a college student, but you might be responsible for your monthly cell phone bill, car payment, car insurance, and/or rent if you live off campus.
 These are your fixed/recurring expenses, and the first step in creating your budget is to list them all out.

 But those fixed expenses are just the tip of the iceberg.
 You should also track at least a month’s worth of spending to see where your pocket money is going (more flexible expenses).
 You should keep receipts and review your debit and/or credit card statements, if you have them.
 (Pro tips: although many people just view their purchases online these days, another merit to having a physical receipt is that there are often discounts or special deals printed on the bottom!
 In addition, if you are involved in any activity where you will need to get reimbursed for a particular purchase, many organizations will only allow a paper receipt instead of just a digital snapshot of your purchases.)

-As you gather all your spending info, write it down or enter it in a spreadsheet.
+As you gather all your spending info, write it down or enter it in a spreadsheet (like the one below).
 You can use any budget timeframe you want—a week, month, or semester—just make sure you’re consistent.
 Some common budget categories for college students include the following: